David Patrick, Dean, Old Main 530, 360-650-3170

 Associate Graduate Faculty Membership

-Individual graduate programs may identify associate faculty who bring a special expertise to the graduate program or a specific thesis project.
+Individual graduate programs may identify associate faculty who bring a special expertise to the graduate program or a specific thesis or dissertation project.

 Associate Graduate Faculty members must meet the following requirements:

 - Hold a faculty or professional position with the university, such as non-tenure track faculty and research associates.

 - Hold a graduate degree appropriate to the field of specialization (a terminal degree is not necessarily required)

 - Exhibit recent professional work, research, or creative activity in the area of specialization

 Associate Graduate Faculty members are approved to perform the following duties provided that they are consistent with the terms and conditions of Associate’s appointment Contract: